 265. Foundations of the Curriculum.
 Seminar.
-(2) I. Miss Cassidy
+(2) I. Miss Cassidy of the professional person in these areas.

 A study of the process of present-day curriculum making in physical education based on a critical analysis of the areas of individual and group needs in contemporary society.
 Students may center their individual studies at elementary, secondary, or college level.